|Place||Asia: Malaya, Kelantan, Kota Bharu|

 The aircraft crew on its last flight on 8 December 1941 were : Pilot, Flight Lieutenant J C Ramshaw; Co-Pilot, Flying Officer D Dowie; Wireless Air Gunners; Flight Sergeants G S White and J C Coldrey.

 Flying Officer Dowie was thrown through the roof of the crashed Hudson, and survived with a fractured spine.
 He was taken prisoner after two days adrift on a small local Malayan boat which he had found.
-He was sent to Singora (Thailand) followed by Saigon where he was interrogated by the infamous Kempei tai secret police.
+He was sent to Singora (Thailand) followed by Saigon (Vietnam) where he was interogated by the infamously brutal Kempei tai secret police.
 He was transported to Singapore before being blindfolded and literally thrown off the back of a truck at Changi prisoner of war camp by his captors.
 His back had still not been properly treated by medical staff.

 Dowie became part of 'H' Force, an all Officer group of Allied prisoners who were sent to the southern end of the Burma-Thailand death railway in May 1943.
 Along with his fellow prisoners and locals also being used as slave labour by the Japanese, he suffered great physical and emotional stress.
 Brutally tortured, under-fed, over-worked and suffering from many diseases and tropical illnesses few survived this horrific ordeal.

 The US designed and made Lockheed Hudson was the first non-British aircraft adopted for use by the RAAF.
 This fact was very controversial at the time.
-It was the most sophisticated and combat capable aircraft in use by the RAAF at the start of the Second World War.
-The Hudson saw heavy use in Australian service in a diverse range of roles in both the Pacific and North African/Mediterranean theatres.
-From bombing to reconnaissance, air-sea rescue, transport and liaison, the Hudson was one of the true 'work horses' of the RAAF.
+It was the most sophisticated and combat capable aircraft in use by the RAAF at the time.
+The Hudson saw heavy use in Australian service a diverse range of roles during the war.
+From bombing to reconnaissance, air-sea rescue, transport and liaison it was one of the work horses of the RAAF.

-This highly significant relic is a reminder that the first shots of the Pacific war were not fired at Pearl Harbour, Hawaii, but thousands of miles away, over and around the north eastern coastline of Malaya.
+This highly significant relic is a reminder that the first shots of the Pacific war were not fired at Pearl Harbour, Hawaii, but in, over and around the north eastern coastline of Malaya.